 Mike Deeds previously wrote about TI’s changing support strategy.
 While at Cardinal Peak, I’ve had the opportunity to develop products with the DM365/368, the DM8127, the DM8148/47 and the DM8168.
 Here are some observations.

-If your application’s video processing chain matches TI’s demo closely, you may have very little work to do—great!
+If your application’s video processing chain matches TI’s demo closely, you may have very little work to do — great!
 However, let’s be honest.
 TI’s demos are pretty simple.
-Chances are that you are developing something that is not so simple, because simple is easy and if it’s easy to build it probably already exists or tons of other people are building it at the same time.
-In most products, hard is good—it translates to sustainable competitive advantage for you.
+Chances are that you are developing something that is not so simple because simple is easy and if it’s easy to build, it probably already exists or tons of other people are building it at the same time.
+In most products, hard is good — it translates to a sustainable competitive advantage for you.

-More typical applications require features such as user-configurable video processing chains, custom image processing, low latency, or high throughput.
+More typical applications require features like user-configurable video processing chains, custom image processing, low latency, or high throughput.
 And typically our customers want the product to be low power, low COGS, and shippable tomorrow.

 The challenges always seem to fall in one of three categories:

 We have experienced each of these types of challenges more than once.
-There is always a point on any project where our engineers says “It seems like it should just work!”, and of course it doesn’t.
-I call it the “two week surprise”—on any project there is always at least one thing that I thought would take two days to develop that ends up taking two weeks instead.
+There is always a point on any project where our engineers say, “It seems like it should just work!” and of course it doesn’t.
+I call it the “two-week surprise” — on any project there is always at least one thing that I thought would take two days to develop that ends up taking two weeks instead.